 Kevin is a Ph.D. student at the University of California, Riverside where he studies political theory with special interests in conflict resolution and cosmopolitanism.
 He received his B.A. in political science in 2010 from UC Irvine where he participated in a trip to the Middle East with the Olive Tree Initiative in 2009.
 After graduating from UC Irvine, he taught English in Vietnam for one year.
 In 2011, through a Rotary Ambassadorial Scholarship, he lived in the Netherlands and completed a M.Sc in Conflict Resolution and Governance at the University of Amsterdam.
 He has given presentations about the Olive Tree Initiative to many Rotary Clubs and universities throughout the Netherlands, Egypt and the U.S. He aims to be a professor and to expand the model of education used by the Olive Tree Initiative.

-Laila is a second year student at the University of California, Irvine.
-She is double majoring in Psychology & Cognitive Sciences and International Studies and is pursuing a minor in Philosophy.
-She is interested in women’s issues in the Middle East in addition to the study of conflict and dispute resolution.
-She has spent time in Morocco and working in Germany with Syrian refugees and hopes to continue with research and work that aims to provide aid and resolution to conflict areas in the Middle East.
+Laila is a third year student at the University of California, Irvine.
+She is double majoring in Cognitive Sciences and International Studies and is pursuing a minor in Religious Philosophy.
+In addition to working as the Internal President of the Olive Tree Initiative chapter at UC Irvine, she is currently conducting research on definitions of peace in the Middle East with an emphasis on conflict and dispute resolution.
+She has spent time in Morocco, Turkey, Iran, Israel, Palestine, and Germany where she was able to do aid work in Syrian refugee camps.
+She hopes to one day obtain a PhD and JD in international law and continue with her research that aims to provide aid and resolution to conflict areas in the Middle East.